Djelle/MilComArmy-Theme/README.md

 ## Screenshot
 ![Theme - Overview](docs/screenshot-1.jpg)

+I am not able to test this with all cards.
+So if you find something that looks wrong, please inform me.

 This is my first project on GitHub.
-So bear with me if something goes wrong.
+So bear with me if something is not right.